hannahgleppert/ChicagoCommunities/README.md

-# SF 311 Data App Template
+# Chicago Community Insight Database

 This is a template repo for building an interactive data app with [Evidence](https://evidence.dev) using SF 311 data.
 This project is part of a workshop at [Small Data SF 2024](https://www.smalldatasf.com/2024/).